BossAsianMafia/Getting-and-Cleaning-Data/README.md

 df<-group_by(meanandstd,subject,activity)
 ~~~~

->Generating resulting data-frame with mean of each variable by subject and by activity
+>Generating resulting data-frame with mean of each variable by subject and by activity using the dplyr command summarize_each
+>Note that I've used the wide form here for easier readability since both the long and the wide forms are considered tidy data according to the course forums

 ~~~~
 result<-summarize_each(group_by(df,subject,activity),funs(mean))